Municipal franchise fee or local access fees

 Federal carbon charge

-Please visit the Government of Canada web page for more information.
+Please visit the Government of Canada, or the Utilities Consumer Advocate for more information.

 Date Federal carbon charge